ElectronVector/clarify/README.md

 - The Clarify macros use nested functions, and so require GCC for compilation.
 - You can only have a single `RUN_TESTS()` macro per test file.
 - To define a test, you must have at least one `GIVEN()`, `WHEN()`, and `THEN()` clause.
-- Each `THEN()` stops after the first ASSERT fails.
+- Each `THEN()` stops after the first REQUIRE fails.
 Other tests continue to run.

 Warning: Watch out for stray semicolons at then end of your statements.
 For example:
 ```c